arpxspace/fable-compiler.github.io/docs/docs/getting-started/javascript.md

 <li>

-When targeting the Node.JS, you will probably want to have access to the Node.JS API.
+When targeting Node.JS, you will probably want to have access to the Node.JS API.

 To do so, you can use the [Fable.Node](https://github.com/fable-compiler/fable-node).